mbsoroush/ApartmentManagementSystem/README.md

 # Apartment Management System
-This is a program for managing apartment affairs, which has two levels of admin(the manager) and user(residents). both levels have their own features to register and acess informations and take some actions.
+This is a program for managing apartment affairs, which has two levels of admin(the manager) and user(residents). both levels have their own features to register and access informations and take some actions.